nacular/doodle/docs/themes.md

 fun main() {
     // DynamicThemes require a list of Behavior modules since the
-    // Theme itself is essentially a Behavior filter. application(modules = listOf(NativeTheme, NativeButtonBehavior)) {
+    // Theme itself is essentially a Behavior filter. application(modules = listOf(NativeButtonBehavior)) {
         MyApp(instance(), instance(), instance())
     }
 }
 ```
-?> Include behavior modules at launch, so they can be used with a registered DynamicTheme (NativeTheme in this case).
+?> Include behavior modules at launch, so they can be used with a registered DynamicTheme.

 This app no longer has extraneous dependencies on things like ProgressBar and its Behavior.